shsra430/SQLChallenges/Case Study 3 - Foodie Fi/Solutions.md

 #### 9. How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?
 <img width="104" alt="image" src="https://user-images.githubusercontent.com/54994083/180000199-f1572afd-d0bc-40fc-9b66-576450e39841.png">

--* It takes a customer an average of 3 months to subscribe to an annual plan*
+- *It takes a customer an average of 3 months to subscribe to an annual plan*
 #### :white_check_mark: Process
 ````sql
 WITH days_to_annual AS (SELECT